cfoust/cy/docs/src/architecture.md

 The flow for client output is somewhat simpler:

-1. Whenever the `Screen` the `Client` is attached to changes in some way (in other words, it produces an event that is published to its subscribers via `Subscribe`).
+1. The `Screen` the `Client` is attached to changes in some way (in other words, it produces an event that is published to its subscribers via `Subscribe`).
 2. The client's [`Renderer`](https://github.com/cfoust/cy/blob/main/pkg/mux/stream/renderer/module.go?plain=1#L24) receives this event and calls `State()` on the client's `Screen`, which produces a `tty.State`.
 The `Renderer` then calculates the sequence of bytes necessary to transform the actual client's terminal screen to match the `cy` server's state.
 3. This byte string is sent via the aforementioned WebSocket connection.
 4. It is ultimately `Read` by the user's terminal and written to standard output, thus triggering the visual changes the user expects.